Northern Spain and the Camino de Santiago

 Pamplona's Café Iruña

 Café Iruña, which clings to its venerable past and its connection to Hemingway (who loved the place), serves up drinks out on the main square and food in the delightful old 1888 interior.
 While the food is mediocre, the ambience is great.
 Find the little "Hemingway's Corner" (El Rincón de Hemingway) side-eatery in back, where the bearded one is still hanging out at the bar.
-Enjoy black-and-white photos of Ernesto, young and old, in Pamplona (Plaza del Castillo 44, tel.
-948-222-064).
+Enjoy black-and-white photos of Ernesto, young and old, in Pamplona.

 León's 13th-century Gothic cathedral is filled with some of the finest stained glass in all of Europe.
 The purely Gothic structure — extremely high, with columns and pointed arches to direct your gaze ever heavenward — really allows the stained glass to take center stage.
 Of all this glass (the second-most glass in any European cathedral, after Chartres in France), 70 percent is original, from the 13th to the 16th centuries.
-If you notice scaffolding, it's part of a painstaking restoration of the cathedral's windows.
-Each piece of glass is being carefully removed from its old iron frame and reset in a brass frame (tel.
-638-479-419, www.catedraldeleon.org).
+The cathedral recently underwent a painstaking restoration, where each of its 737 stained-glass panels was carefully removed from its old lead frame, dry-cleaned, and reset.

 San Isidoro is an 11th-century Romanesque church that's been gradually added on to over the centuries.
-The church itself is free and always open to worshippers.
-But the attached museum is the real attraction.
-Inside you'll see a library, cloister, chapter house, and a "pantheon" of royal tombs featuring some of the most exquisite Romanesque frescoes in Spain (Plaza San Isidoro 4, tel.
-987-876-161).
+The church itself is free and always open to worshippers, but the attached museum is the real attraction.
+Inside you'll see a library, cloister, chapter house, and a "pantheon" of royal tombs featuring some of the most exquisite Romanesque frescoes in Spain.

 Hi.
 I'm Rick Steves, back with more of the best of Europe.
-This time we're all getting all pumped up to run with the bulls in Pamplona...and if I survive that — we'll join the pilgrims — gratefully, as they hike to Santiago in northwest Spain.
+This time we're all getting pumped up to run with the bulls in Pamplona…and if I survive that, we'll join the pilgrims — gratefully — as they hike to Santiago in northwest Spain.
 Thanks for joining us.

 In this episode we'll enjoy a raucous festival, survive a stampede, witness drama in the arena, join pilgrims as they trek across Spain, ponder magnificent Romanesque art, attend a swingin' Mass, and share in the jubilation of a pilgrimage completed.

-[Map] During medieval times Spain became an important pilgrimage destination.
-Pilgrims from all over Europe journeyed to Santiago de Compostela in the north west of Spain.
-We'll join the main route, starting in the Pyrenees at St.-Jean-Pied-de-Port, stopping in Pamplona, Burgos, Leon, and on through the region of Galicia to Santiago.
+During medieval times, Spain became an important pilgrimage destination.
+Pilgrims from all over Europe journeyed to Santiago de Compostela in the northwest of Spain.
+We'll join the main route, starting in the Pyrenees at St-Jean-Pied-de-Port, stopping in Pamplona, Burgos, León, and on through the region of Galicia to Santiago.

 While dedicating a month of your life to walk the Camino may be admirable, it doesn't work for everyone.
-But any traveler can use this route as a sightseeing spine — a string of worthwhile cities, towns, and countryside sights — and an opportunity to appreciate a bit of the joys and lessons that come with being a pilgrim.
+But any traveler can use this route as a sightseeing spine and as an opportunity to appreciate some of the joys and lessons that come with being a pilgrim.

 At the Camino office, pilgrims check in before their long journey to Santiago.
 They pick up a kind of pilgrim's passport.
 They'll get it stamped at each stop to prove they walked the whole way and earn their compostela certificate.